veevo/dev/content/virtues/self-respect.md

 - self-respect
 ---

-Pride and confidence in oneself; a feeling that one is behaving with honor and dignity.
+Confidence in oneself; a feeling that one is behaving with honor and dignity.
 	- "No word yet on whether the kid will have an ounce of dignity, self-respect and intelligence."

 ## Synonyms
-	- self-esteem, self-regard, amour propre, faith in oneself, pride, dignity, morale, self-confidence
+	- self-esteem, self-regard, amour propre, faith in oneself,
+	- dignity, morale, self-confidence
 	- self-regard, dignity, self-worth